kylrbutlr/Extension_app/README.md

     type: "searchQuery", //Type of the event of the message sent
     query: "", // query entered by the user
     tab: tab_index, //Identifies the media tab index (i.e. Images, video, news, all)
-    engine: 'Google', // Identifies the search engine of origin
+    engine: "", // Identifies the search engine of origin
-    rank: <int>, // indicates the classified rank of the link
     timestamp: <int>, // The page of the results from the search engine
-    searchResults: [], // search results from the search engine
+    orderedResults: [[]], // 2D matrix of search results from the search engine.
+Each row is a rank and the all links in
-    mediaBlockResults: [], //Not finalized
-    extraResults : [], //Not finalized
-    orderedResults: [], //Not finalized
+    // said row belong to the same ranking
     currentPage: <int>, // The page of the results from the search engine userId : "" // Unique Id of the user
 }